Achievable logoAchievable logo

 Major endocrine pathologies

-In hypothyroidism, decreased levels of thyroid hormone slow down the metabolism.
-When this condition stems from an iodine deficiency, the thyroid may enlarge into a goiter due to a buildup of uniodinated hormone precursors.
+In hypothyroidism, decreased levels of thyroid hormone slow metabolism.
+When hypothyroidism is caused by an iodine deficiency, the thyroid may enlarge into a goiter due to a buildup of uniodinated hormone precursors.

-Conversely, hyperthyroidism involves an overproduction of thyroid hormones that accelerates metabolic processes.
+Conversely, hyperthyroidism involves overproduction of thyroid hormones, which speeds up metabolic processes.

-An excess of Growth Hormone during childhood can cause Gigantism, characterized by well-proportioned excessive growth, while its overproduction later in life leads to Acromegaly, marked by disproportionate growth in regions still responsive to the hormone.
+Excess Growth Hormone during childhood can cause Gigantism, characterized by well-proportioned excessive growth.
+Overproduction later in life leads to Acromegaly, marked by disproportionate growth in regions still responsive to the hormone.

-Neuroendocrinology is the study of how neurons interact with the endocrine system to regulate bodily functions.
-In this field, researchers explore how electrical signals from neurons influence the secretion of hormones by endocrine glands.
+Neuroendocrinology studies how neurons interact with the endocrine system to regulate bodily functions.
+A central idea is that electrical signals in neurons can influence the secretion of hormones by endocrine glands.

-A key example is the role of the hypothalamus, which sends neural signals to the pituitary gland to control the release of hormones that manage processes like growth, metabolism, and stress.
-These hormonal signals, in turn, affect neural activity, creating feedback loops that help maintain homeostasis.
-Certain molecules known as neuropeptides can act both as neurotransmitters and hormones.
+A key example is the hypothalamus, which sends neural signals to the pituitary gland to control the release of hormones that regulate processes such as growth, metabolism, and stress.
+These hormonal signals can also affect neural activity, creating feedback loops that help maintain homeostasis.
+Certain molecules called neuropeptides can act as both neurotransmitters and hormones.

-Cellular mechanisms of hormone action involve how signals are transmitted within target cells once a hormone binds its receptor.
+Cellular mechanisms of hormone action describe what happens inside a target cell after a hormone binds its receptor.

 Lipid-soluble hormones can diffuse through the membrane and directly influence gene expression.